steven-klein/portfolio/docs/webapps.md

 While Laravel handles the user authentication, I was able to handle AWS authentication with the AWS JavaScript SDK for the Browser, additionally we required image processing to create a large, and thumbnail sized image before upload which is also handled in the browser using Canvas.
 I originally wrote an MVP version of this application with Angular V1, but later turned to Vue.js for what was ultimately a very quick rewrite.

 __Tags__
-Vue.js, Vue-Router, PostCSS, cssnext, JavaScript, Material UI, Laravel, UI, UX, Responsive, Canvas, AWS, S3
+Vue.js, Vue-Router, PostCSS, cssnext, JavaScript, Material UI, PHP, Laravel, UI, UX, Responsive, Canvas, AWS, S3